nextpyp/pyp/docs/workshop/dhvi_day1.rst

       * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`.
 Follow the status of the run in the **Jobs** panel

-  .. md-tab-item:: Perform training and evaluation
+  .. md-tab-item:: Training a new model

     .. nextpyp:: Step 1: Training
       :collapsible: open